Turpin High School: Campus

 The school consists of four main parts: an auditorium, a center section with a cafeteria and classrooms, a gymnasium, and an auxiliary gym.
 The campus also includes athletic facilities which include a uniquely shaped baseball stadium (due to a lack of flat land area) which has undergone several major improvements and renovations in recent years (2005-2006).
 The campus also includes tennis courts, practice fields, softball fields, weight lifting facilities, and track and field areas.

 Academics

 As of 2019, Turpin offers twenty three Advanced Placement courses.

 Extracurricular activities

-Turpin has a wide variety of athletic and non-athletic extracurriculars.
-There are chapters of national organizations such as the Key Club and National Honor Society.

 Athletics

 Turpin High School is a member of the Ohio High School Athletic Association (OHSAA) and participates in the Eastern Cincinnati Conference.
 Turpin's athletic programs include, for boys and girls, cross country, golf, soccer, tennis, basketball, bowling, diving, swimming, and track and field.
 Boys may also participate in lacrosse, baseball, football and wrestling.
 Girls may also participate in volleyball and softball.

 Marching band, cheerleading, dance team, and academic quiz team are also offered at various times throughout the school year.